Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • a person with suspected hypercapnia is removed from a closed room that contains an increased level of an unfavorable gas;

-• in the event of a malfunction of the apparatus that supports the patient's respiratory process, they stop the violation that has arisen and stabilize the patient's condition;
+• in the event of a malfunction of the device supporting the patient’s respiratory process, the resulting disorder is stopped and the patient’s condition is stabilized;

-• when the resulting poisoning threatens human life, then tracheal intubation is performed;
+• when the resulting poisoning threatens human life, tracheal intubation is performed;

-• with pathology of the exogenous type, oxygen therapy and artificial ventilation of the lungs are performed.
+• in case of exogenous pathology, oxygen therapy and artificial ventilation are performed.

-When the victim is taken to a medical facility for confirmation of the diagnosis and the appointment of therapeutic measures.
+When the victim is taken to a medical facility to confirm the diagnosis and prescribe treatment measures.

-During the diagnosis, a qualified doctor conducts an examination of the patient, a survey about the symptoms present and types of accurate studies.
-You can confirm or refute the presence of carbon dioxide poisoning using diagnostic methods:
+During diagnosis, a qualified doctor examines the patient, interviews him about the present symptoms and types of precise studies.
+The presence of carbon dioxide poisoning can be confirmed or refuted using diagnostic techniques:

-• study of the level of carbon dioxide in the arterial blood of the victim.
-The established norm of РСО2 is 4.6-6.0 kPa or 35-45 mm Hg.
+• studying the level of carbon dioxide in the arterial blood of the victim.
+The established PCO2 norm is 4.6-6.0 kPa or 35-45 mm Hg.
 Art.
-In case of poisoning, the PCO2 indicators rise to 55-80 mm Hg.
-Art., and the level of oxygen decreases (CO2 indicator);
+In case of poisoning, PCO2 levels rise to 55-80 mm Hg.
+Art., and the oxygen level decreases (CO2 indicator);

 • examination of alveolar ventilation to determine the state of lack of pulmonary ventilation, which provokes a decrease in oxygen levels and an increase in carbon dioxide;

-• in order to detect gas acidosis, a specialized apparatus is used - a capnograph.
+• In order to detect gas acidosis, a specialized device is used - a capnograph.
 With its help, an experienced doctor is able to determine the presence and amount of carbon dioxide by the partial pressure contained in the exhaled air;

-• diagnostics can be carried out using aerotonometry.
-Her calculation technique is able to determine the amount of gases present in the circulatory system.
+• Diagnostics can be carried out using aerotonometry.
+Its calculation method can determine the amount of gases present in the circulatory system.

-After a diagnostic examination and a thorough study of the results obtained, a qualified medical worker, taking into account the possible and individual characteristics of the victim's body, prescribes the most effective method of therapy.
+After conducting a diagnostic examination and carefully studying the results obtained, a qualified medical professional, taking into account the possible and individual characteristics of the victim’s body, prescribes the most effective method of therapy.

 Signs of carbon dioxide poisoning are formed as a result of damage to oxygen carriers - red blood cells.
-Carbon dioxide binds erythrocyte hemoglobin, forming carbohemoglobin, unable to carry oxygen to organs, causing, along with hypercapnia, acute oxygen starvation - hypoxia.
+Carbon dioxide binds hemoglobin of erythrocytes, forming carbohemoglobin, which is unable to transport oxygen to the organs, causing, along with hypercapnia, acute oxygen starvation - hypoxia.

 The nature of hypercapnia is: